vinn03/ecce-app-challenge-2024/README.md

 - To describe how urbanization can be harmful, especially to the environment.
 - To provide visual insight towards the threat of urbanization towards protected nature areas within the Greater Toronto Area.
 - To give insight towards potential solutions to the negative effects of urbanization.
+- Users can learn about Ontario’s Greenbelt and which currently protected areas are susceptible to future development.
+- Data for the greenbelt include the regional categories, towns and villages, hamlets (undeveloped settlements), riverways, specialty crops, and parks (provincial and municipal).
+- Data showing urban growth from 1971 to 2020 that are categorized as established areas (population of at least 500 residents).
+- Users can overlap the data layers to see the extent of the urban areas and possible encroachment onto the Greenbelt.

 How to run this web page locally on your machine (instead of visiting the website link above):
 - Download the contents of this directory as a .zip file.